MSBeni/SmartContactTracing_Chained/README.md

 ## Data Extraction

 ## Database Configuration
 Please consider this important note that you should be able to connect to your postgresql.
-Use the guidance here: to do so.
+Use the guidance here: https://github.com/MSBeni/SmartContactTracing_Chained/blob/master/chainedSCT/extraction/README.md